 In a nutshell, The 53 and 54 are much more similar performance-wise than they are different.
 They feel slightly different underway and the 54 is slightly faster.
 The 54 is a better liveaboard.

-The 55 is a whole new class of Amel boat which sacrifices a little bit of sea kindliness for a well-enhanced increase in performance.
+The 55 is a whole new class of Amel boat that sacrifices a little bit of sea kindliness for a well-enhanced increase in performance.